Patater/modern-cmake/chapters/intro/running.md

 ## Building a project
 Unless otherwise noted, you should always make a build directory and build from there.
 You can technically do an in-source build, but you'll have to be careful not to overwrite files or add them to git, so just don't.

-Here's the CMake Build Procedure (TM):
+Here's the Classic CMake Build Procedure (TM):

 {% term %}
 ~/package $ mkdir build